2000 years ago you would have given a half-shekel coin as tribute to the Temple.

 We can do this: fund the research and restart the sifting!

 Our Next Goal:

-Our mission is to publish at least 3 volumes of our research on the Temple Mount’s history, special finds, coins, and pottery in 2018.
+Our mission is to publish at the first four volumes of our research on the Temple Mount’s history, special finds, coins, and pottery in 2019.
 Without being able to publish, it will be as if our 500,000 artifacts had never been found.